/*

 <<goto "End_Diverted_LateBoard">>

-<</if>>"Two-seven Echo Romeo, I don't have a hold to offer — the sequence is fluid, you're at the front of the line for TEB.
-Intentions?"
+<</if>>"Two-seven Echo Romeo, negative, I don't have a hold to offer.
+The sequence is fluid and you're at the front of the line for TEB.
+Say intentions."

-<<goto "Dec7_AcceptILS6">>Tower hands you to Ground.
-Ground is running at their usual Monday-morning pace — hand-offs every fifteen seconds, aircraft stacked at every intersection, the FBO ramp entrances queued with vehicles.
+</div>Tower hands you to Ground.
+Ground is running at their usual Monday-morning pace: hand-offs every fifteen seconds, aircraft stacked at every intersection, the FBO ramp entrances queued with vehicles.

 "Two-seven Echo Romeo, Teterboro Ground, taxi to Signature via Lima, Kilo, Bravo, hold short of Charlie."